Frequently Asked Questions

 When should my child first see the dentist?

 The American Dental Association and the American Academy of Pediatric Dentistry recommend children see the dentist after their first tooth erupts, or before their first birthday.
 This early appointment is short and sweet.
-Parents hold their little ones as Dr. Tremblay or Dr. Yang examine new teeth and gums for indications of developmental concerns.
+Parents hold their little ones as Dr. Tremblay, Dr. Yang, or Dr. Munoz examine new teeth and gums for indications of developmental concerns.
 The entire appointment is painless, and gives us the opportunity to help parents take great care of their child’s teeth.

 Why should I choose a pediatric dentist instead of a general dentist?